younelan/genie/README.md

 - put in a web accessible folder
 - ```mysql -u youruser <schema.sql```
 - lock down your server before user, there is no auth
+- on the tree
+    - edit - add members
+        - add people to the tree
+        - on the person page, add relationships betwen people
+        - note: do not use edit relationship, it is buggy right now.
+Instead, just delete the relationship and create another one
+    - view - view a family graphically using D3
 Happy tracking